wowsel/hls-load-test/README.md

 - **Random Playback Position**: For VOD streams, the script can select a random initial segment and switches to a new random segment at configurable intervals.
 - **Efficient Processing**: Uses `FastHttpUser` for improved performance under heavy load.
 - **Timeout Handling**: Sets a configurable timeout for HTTP requests to prevent hanging.
+- **Path Flexibility**: Supports both absolute URLs and relative paths in the `master-url` parameter.
+- **Minimal Bandwidth Usage**: By default, the script only downloads segment headers (first few bytes) to verify availability without streaming the actual content.
+- **Flexible Segment Filtering**: Can be configured to download all segments or only segments from the specified host.
 - **Multiple Configuration Options**: Allows setting `host`, `master-url`, buffer sizes, and switching intervals via command-line arguments or environment variables.
 - **Docker and Kubernetes Support**: The script can be run inside a Docker container or deployed to Kubernetes.